vishal-subbu/vishal-subbu.github.io/projects.md

 ### 4. Hot cracking susceptibility of Ni-based superalloys during laser based additive manufacturing

 A multi-scale approach for formualted to predict the cracking susceptibilty of Ni-based superalloys.
-A macro-sclae model was used to model the heat flow which predicted the cooling rates, gradients of temperature in in the domain.
-This was then fed into a phase field model to predict the morphological evolution of the microstructre in the soldiifaction front.
-The shape of the dendrites was used to claculate the cracking susceptibilty.
+A macro-scale model was used to model the heat flow which predicted the cooling rates, gradients of temperature in in the domain.
+This was then fed into a phase field model to predict the morphological evolution of the microstructre in the soldification front.
+The shape of the dendrites and the ease of fluid flow in the inter-dendritic region was used to claculate the cracking susceptibilty.
 All the simulaions were carried out using in-house codes.

-### 5. Study of grain growth characteristics in spark plama sintered MgO
+### 5. Study on densification and grain growth characteristics during spark plasma sintering of MgO

-The goal was to model the growth charecteristics of MgO as a function of the processing parameters.
-Through this we were able to deduce the effect of electric current, pressure, temperature on the growth of nano MgO powders.
-I performed ball milling to achieve nano powders for used XRD,  optical and scanning electron microscopy to charecterise the samples before and after sintering.
+The goal was to optimise the process conditions to obtain sintered MgO pellets with high density but minimal grain growth.
+The MgO powders were annealed in a furnace at a temperature and duration enough to remove moisture but not aid grain growth.
+These were then sintered under various temperatures, pressures and electric current.
+The sintered samples were charecterised extensively with X-Ray diffraction, SEM and density measurements.
+The mode of the grain growth was determined based on the growth rate.

 ## Course projects